Zmroqk/msid-4/README.md

 # Methods
 ### KNN model:
 To learn this model we create gabor filters that we use to filter out features from the image.
-It creates us a new set of images we we save and use latter in traing a model.
+It creates us a new set of images we we save and use later in traing a model.
 To train a model we used sklearn module.
 We have to find the best filter and the best k value.
 ### Neural network:
-This time we used keras library to create a 6 - layerd neural network.
+This time we used keras library to create a 6 - layer neural network.
 In this case we don't have to extract features from images we can just put our mnist-dateset into it.

 # Results
 <table>